 certified by the nominee (who must be a Member) expressing their willingness to accept the position for which they are nominated.

-Nominations must be received by the NEO at least 28 days prior to the Annual General Meeting.
+Nominations must be received by the Company at least 28 days prior to the Annual General Meeting.

 Nominees must provide written consent to become a Director prior to their election in accordance with the Corporations Act.